Astorcamon/.github/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please include a summary of the change with the motivation and context.
+Also include which issue is fixed and list any dependencies required for this change.

-Fixes # (issue)
+Fixes # <issue-number>

 ## Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)